-While Cyprus recognises a wide range of business structures, including all of the above, only natural and legal persons (individuals, companies and their branches and PEs, and foundations) are treated as taxable entities.
-Partnerships and trusts are treated as transparent for tax purposes and the income is assessed on the partners and the beneficiaries respectively.
+While Cyprus recognises a wide range of business structures, including all of the above, only natural and legal persons (individuals, companies and their branches and PEs as well as foundations) are treated as taxable entities.
+Partnerships and trusts are treated as transparent for tax purposes and the income is assessed on the partners and the beneficiaries, respectively.
+Funds are also tax transparent.

-16. Is liability to business taxation based

-upon a concepts of fiscal residence or registration?
+16. Is liability to business taxation based upon a concepts of fiscal residence or registration?
 Is so what are the tests?